- This was a means to prevent sites that were “top-heavy” with ads from ranking well in Google’s search results.

 Google has a long history of famous algorithm updates, search index changes and refreshes.
 Below is a history of the major Google search algorithm updates.

 Want to read our latest coverage of algorithm updates and changes?
-Go to the latest algorithm update news and guides.
+Jump to the latest algorithm update news and guides.

 How many times does Google update its search algorithms?

 Google search is changing all the time.
 In 2020, Google made 4,500 changes to search.
 This number includes changes to its ranking system, user interface and more.
 Plus, Google ran more than 600,000 experiments.
 That means Google search is changing, on average, 12 times per day.

 The history of Google algorithm updates: 2003-today